mhansen/graphviz-docs/content/en/docs/attrs/regular.md

 types:
 - bool
 used_by: "N"
-description: If true, force polygon to be regular, i.e., the vertices of th
+description: If true, force polygon to be regular.
 ---
-polygon will lie on a circle whose center is the center of the node.
+If true, the vertices of the polygon will lie on a circle whose center is the center of the node.

 {{< dot_card >}}
 digraph {